-We believe demographic trends and compelling supply and demand indicators presented a strong case for an investment focus on seniors housing real estate and real estate-related assets.
+We believe demographic trends and compelling supply and demand indicators present a strong case for an investment focus on seniors housing real estate and real estate-related assets.
 Our seniors housing investment portfolio is geographically diversified with properties in 26 states.
-The map below shows our seniors housing investment portfolio across geographic regions as of March 21, 2022:
+The map below shows our seniors housing investment portfolio across geographic regions as of March 8, 2023:

-The following table summarizes our seniors housing investment portfolio by investment structure as of March 21, 2022 and reflects the purchase of the remaining 25% interest in Windsor Manor Joint Venture, which was previously an unconsolidated joint venture:
+The following table summarizes our seniors housing investment portfolio by investment structure as of March 8, 2023: